geodeepak/Seismolive/Python-3-Pitfalls.md

 Thus there is a "u" prefix in python2 which will cause the doctests to fail.
 Solutions range from trying to use print everywhere, use `#doctest: +ELLIPSIS` (e.g. ..."hello"), or just skipping the test.
 They are all quite awful.

 ### arbitrary order dictionaries
-In contrast to Python 2 dictionaries are now really arbitrary order and the order changes often between test runs. `sorted` is here your frind.
+In contrast to Python 2 dictionaries are now really arbitrary order and the order changes often between test runs. `sorted` is here your friend.

 ### accessing single characters in byte strings
 ```python